kubesphere/kubesphere/docs/en/guides/How-to-connect-remote-service.md

 ## 2. Run telepresence

-Open your command line and run the command `telepresence`, telepresence will help you to enter a bash connected to a remote kubernetes cluster.
+Open your command line and run the command `telepresence`, telepresence will help you to enter a bash connected to a remote Kubernetes cluster.

 Test telepresence with KubeSphere apigateway:

 ```bash

 @kubernetes-admin@cluster.local|bash-3.2$ curl http://ks-apigateway.kubesphere-system